Senate impeachment trial set to begin as Trump adds last-minute reinforcements to defense team

 McConnell is expected to kick off the afternoon's proceedings by introducing his proposed resolution for the parameters for the trial, which he has said will pass with at least 53 votes.
 Senators will not be directly speaking out in the debate over McConnell's resolution, which is slated to last for approximately two hours -- only members of Trump's defense team, and the seven Democrats serving as House impeachment managers, are expected to participate.

 Schumer likely will then present his counter-proposals to McConnell's motion, followed by another two hours of debate among the managers and Trump's counsel.
-Potential proposals include requests to subpoena specific witnesses -- including, potentially, Rudy Giuliani associate Lev Parnas or former National Security Adviser John Bolton -- or to adjust debate time.
+Potential proposals include requests to subpoena specific witnesses -- including, perhaps, Rudy Giuliani associate Lev Parnas or former National Security Adviser John Bolton -- or to adjust debate time.

 Then, at approximately 6 p.m.
 ET or even later, Fox News is told to expect a closed Senate session of indeterminate length after the debates.
 When the Senate returns to open session, lawmakers -- including two leading Democratic presidential contenders, Sens.
 Elizabeth Warren and Bernie Sanders -- likely will vote in turn on any amendments to McConnell's proposal, then McConnell's proposal itself.